-So the goal was determined to be making your guns secure AND having them easily accessible.
+So the goal was to make your guns secure AND have them easily accessible.
 There probably isn’t a gun owner out there who hasn’t contemplated this quandary at some point.
 But how to solve it?

 Not anymore.
-You can go from being sound asleep to armed and alert inside of two seconds.
-You read that right.
+You can go from being sound asleep to armed and ready to defend inside of two seconds (you read that right).

 You want all the time you can get when someone is creeping around your house and your kids are down the hall.
 You can be instantly armed and there to protect them and yourself in far less time than it would take with other storage solutions.

 Simply put the key in the Knight Sentry as you get into bed, and unlock it.
 Now it’s ready to deploy if needed.
 You’re in bed, so YOU provide a barrier between your weapons and whoever you don’t want near them while it’s unlocked.
 When you get up in the morning, lock it up and go about your day.
 Your guns are safe and secure even during that daytime home invasion when you’re at work.
 Unfortunate, but it happens all the time.

 Here’s the bottom line: Your Home is Your Castle.
 Defend It.